-Nobel laureate Toni Morrison legendary author of several works of fiction that honour her African ancestry passes on to Nirvana after the human age of 88 after boldly and courageously capturing the horrendous racism of America in many if not all of her award winning story tales.
+Nobel laureate Toni Morrison legendary author of several works of fiction that honour her African ancestry passed on to Nirvana at the human age of 88 after boldly and courageously capturing the horrendous racism of America in many if not all of her award winning story tales.

 Toni Morrison, author and Nobel Laureate, has died aged 88